anders94/disruptor/README.md

 <img src="http://anders.com/1offs/disruptor.png" width="400" height="228" alt="disruptor" align="right" />

-**disruptor** intends to be a distributed realtime computation system for node.js. disruptor makes it easy to process unbounded streams of data across many machines.
-It has minimal configuration requirements and no single point of failure.
-It is still under early development.
+**Disruptor** is a distributed realtime computation system for node.js.
+Disruptor makes it easy to process unbounded streams of data across many machines.
+It has minimal configuration requirements and no single points of failure. **Note:** This is still under development.

-Nodes are started by being pointed at another peer and they quickly find all the other nodes in the network.
-Workers are written in Javascript as independant node.js applications which get spawned by each node in the cluster.
-As work in the form of json payloads over http requests comes in, it gets distributed amongst the live workers.
-Results come back via json payloads as responses to the http requests.
+Peers are started given the address and port of another peer.
+They quickly find all the other peers in the mesh without additional configuration.
+Worker programs are written in Javascript as independant node.js applications which get spawned by each peer in the cluster.
+As work comes in, (json payloads over http requests) it gets distributed and processed amongst the live workers.
+Results come back as responses to the http requests via json payloads.

-There is no master peer, monitoring node or other single point of failure.
-The design stresses simplicity wherever possible and requires a minimum of setup.
+There is no master peer, monitoring peer or other single point of failure.
+The design stresses simplicity wherever possible and requires minimal setup.

+***Note:** Some things, such as the automatic packaging and distribution of client applications, are not yet implemented.
+This is a work in progress and any help is appriciated.

 Install
 -----